-I believe sex education should be a few things: evidence-based, LGBTQ-inclusive, anti-racist, trauma-informed, disability-inclusive, and aware of a spectrum of relationship structures.
+I believe sex education should be a few things: LGBTQ-inclusive, trauma-informed, disability-inclusive, anti-racist, and aware of a spectrum of relationship structures.
 In short, I believe that sex ed should be reflexive, empathetic, and honest.

 My most-requested workshops: